muskan076/Whatsapp-Data-Analyser/README.md

 ## How to export your WhatsApp Chat?

 * Open the chat you wish to export.
 Click on the three dots or menu bar, and then on additional options.
-* There, we can find the Export chat option; we should click that
+* There, we can find the Export chat option; we should click that.
 * Now it will ask whether you want to export the chat with or without media; select the option **without media** Avoid including media files when exporting data, as if the number of media files exceeds a certain threshold, only a subset of the media files will be exported.

-Our WhatsApp chat analyser work on both time format i.e. be it 24 hour format or 12 hour format.
-It also works for both individual chat or group chat.
+Our WhatsApp chat analyzer is compatible with both 24-hour and 12-hour time formats.
+Additionally, it supports both individual and group chat.

 ## Libraries used in the project